 Draw the castle on the wood piece.
 Make sure the piece is square and straight (both on the ends and the edges).

-TIP: The best way how to mark the lines is by using a marking gauge or a combination square.
+TIP: The best way to mark the lines is by using a marking gauge and a combination square.
+Keep the settings on the tools, you will need them in next steps.

 1. Cut the Bridle Joint